mosen/salt-osx/README.md

 ## salt-osx ##

-Manage a mac fleet with SaltStack: Salt Modules/Grains/States for Mac OS X w/PyObjC. *Alpha Quality*
+SaltStack grains, modules, and states to manage Mac OS X.

-The motivation for this repository is to provide SaltStack modules that call into native Foundation/Cocoa API via PyObjC.
+The motivation for this repository is to provide SaltStack modules that call native API through PyObjC, in addition to command line tools.
+This gives a greater level of control than executing commands by themselves, which is what puppet, chef etc. are doing.
-This would theoretically give you more control over configuration than scripting alone.

-There are also some modules that use command line tools but expand on the support provided by salt.

-The modules are constantly at different levels of maturity.
+*WARNING:* A lot of modules are in a very early state of development, check the list below to see which are usable.

 ## Installation ##

-**VERY IMPORTANT:** You must disable multiprocessing on the Mac OS X minions for native modules to work.
+**VERY IMPORTANT:** You must disable multiprocessing on the Mac OS X minions for CoreFoundation modules to work.
 This is because salt-minion threading does not work **at all** with CoreFoundation API.
 If you do not do this, the minion will crash without warning when trying to execute some modules.
 This is not the case with `salt-call` as it does not seem to use multiple threads.
+Modules using the CoreFoundation API are listed below, marked with **CF**.

-You must edit your minion configuration file, usually `/etc/salt/minion` to include the following line:
+If you do use any of these modules you must edit your minion configuration file, usually `/etc/salt/minion` to include the following line:

     multiprocessing: False